hack4impact-upenn/project-descriptions/README.md

   challenges that you faced during the course of this project.
 There should be at least 1 technical challenge included for each semester that this project has occurred.
+- `impact`: 1-3 sentences on how app will be/is being used, and its potential/actual impact.
+Feel free to elaborate on potential impact and future extensions of the project.

 Code: